It stands for Metropolitan Arts Centre but we're happy for you to call us the MAC, whichever you prefer.

 Our address is 10 Exchange Street West, Belfast, BT1 2NJ.
 The main entrance is off the square, but you can also pop in via Exchange Street West.

 We're just a stone's throw from the centre of town and easy to reach, whatever mode of transport you use.
-You can get full details on how to get here by foot, train, bus and car at Location.
+You can get full details on how to get here by foot, train, bus and car here.

 You can park securely at Saint Anne's Square multi-storey car park, which is on Edward Street right beside the MAC.
 The car park is open 24 hours.